Amisor/SNVcalling_Nextflow/README.md

 The reader will notice that the size of each original FASTQ file is quite large.
 To test the pipeline efficiently, I downloaded each FASTQ file and created smaller test files by extracting only the first 40,000 lines from each paired FASTQ file for every region.
-This results in 10,000 sequences per file (since a FASTQ file consists of 4 lines per sequence: sequence ID, nucleotide sequence, separator, and Phred quality scores).
+This results in 10,000 sequences per file (since a FASTQ file consists of 4 lines per sequence).

-The smaller test files were compressed and used as input for the pipeline.
-The code to generate these smaller FASTQ files is not part of the pipeline; it was executed separately to prepare the desired test files for pipeline functionality.
+The code to generate these smaller FASTQ files is not part of the pipeline; it was executed separately to prepare the desired test files.

 An example of this process for the Australia dataset is provided below: